 Welcome to the Open Access Research Guide.
 This guide provides information about Open Access publishing, the UQ Open Access for Research Outputs Policy and the issues associated with policy and funding mandate compliance.
 It is intended for staff and students of The University of Queensland.

-The Open Access for UQ Research Outputs Policy sets out the requirements for University of Queensland researchers to make publications arising from their research openly available via UQ’s institutional repository, UQ eSpace, as soon as possible following acceptance of the publication, taking into account any embargoes imposed by the publisher.
+The Open Access for UQ Research Outputs Policy sets out the requirements for The University of Queensland researchers to make publications arising from their research openly available via UQ’s institutional repository, UQ eSpace, as soon as possible following acceptance of the publication, taking into account any embargoes imposed by the publisher.
 If publishers do not allow self-archiving, UQ authors are encouraged to request that the official UQ self-archiving addendum be included in the publishing contract:

 'The Author has the right to publicly archive their revised, peer-reviewed personal version of their paper on their institutional website and their personal website, provided in all cases a link to the journal article on the Publisher website is included.'